ckonig/codechallenge/README.md

 ### Queue & Data Storage

 MySql was relatively painless to setup, which also allowed to use the database driver for the Queue.
 Using the Eloquent ORM allows automatic generation / migration of the database. and relieves developers from writing SQL queries manually.
+However, in terms of scalability this means the database has become a single point of failure - it would be preferrable to use an external queue service.

 The used data structure is as flat as possible, in fact there is only one entity called "MailModel".
 It contains a json encoded array for the receiver email addresses.
 This array is intentionally not designed as a separate entity to keep the performance high.